n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 2. Determining if the syllable can be composed into a Hangul Syllables codepoint
 3. Composing the syllable (if composition is possible)
 4. Fully decomposing the syllable (if composition is not possible)
-5. Shaping the fully decomposed syllable with GSUB features
+5. Shaping the fully decomposed syllable with <abbr>GSUB</abbr> features
 6. Reordering tone marks